UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 we can find the best value for K by finding where the "elbow" occurs in the plot of total WSSD versus the number of clusters.
-The total WSSD is stored in the `.inertia_` attribute of the clustering object ("inertia" is another term for WSSD).
+The total WSSD is stored in the `.inertia_` attribute of the clustering object ("inertia" is the term scikit-learn uses to denote WSSD).

 ```{code-cell} ipython3
 penguin_clust.inertia_